Contrasting Resideo Technologies (NYSE:REZI) and Latch (NASDAQ:LTCH)

-Resideo Technologies (NYSE:REZI) and Latch (NASDAQ:LTCH) are both industrial products companies, but which is the superior business?
-We will contrast the two companies based on the strength of their risk, dividends, profitability, analyst recommendations, valuation, institutional ownership and earnings.
+Resideo Technologies (NYSE:REZI) and Latch (NASDAQ:LTCH) are both mid-cap industrial products companies, but which is the better investment?
+We will compare the two companies based on the strength of their institutional ownership, valuation, risk, analyst recommendations, earnings, dividends and profitability.

 |Resideo Technologies